Emergencies Don’t Wait

-A public health emergency is typically defined as an event, either natural or manmade, that creates a health risk to the public.
-This can include anything from a natural disaster to the outbreak of a disease.
+A public health emergency is an incident that creates a health risk to the public.
+This can be from a natural or man-made cause, and can include anything from a natural disaster to the outbreak of a disease.

 Although Gallatin County tends to feel removed from the dangers that can occur in larger cities, no community is immune to emergencies.
 Therefore, it’s imperative that individuals and local agencies have emergency systems in order to be as prepared as possible.

 The Gallatin City-County Health Department’s Emergency Preparedness Program focuses on three main emergency response goals, including:

 - Surveillance-The Gallatin City-County health Department monitors public health by keeping track of reportable diseases.
 Health care providers are required by law to submit disease information for over 50 diseases and/or conditions to the health department.